Frequency management and thermal control

 Whilst heatsinks are not necessary to prevent overheating damage to the SoC (the thermal throttling mechanism handles that), a heatsink or small fan will help if you wish to reduce the amount of thermal throttling that takes place.
 Depending on the exact circumstances, mounting the Pi vertically can also help with heat dissipation, as doing so can improve air flow.

-Due to the architecture of the SoCs used on the Raspberry Pi range, and the use of the upstream temperature monitoring code in the Raspbian distribution, Linux-based temperature measurements can be inaccurate.
+Due to the architecture of the SoCs used on the Raspberry Pi range, and the use of the upstream temperature monitoring code in the Raspberry Pi OS distribution, Linux-based temperature measurements can be inaccurate.
 There is a command that can provide an accurate and instantaneous reading of the current SoC temperature, as it communicates with the GPU directly: